confluentinc/ksql/docs/examples.md

 The above query counts the pageview from the query start time until we terminate the query.
 Note that we used CREATE TABLE AS SELECT statement here since the result of the query is a KSQL table.
- The results of aggregate queries in KSQL are always a table since we compute the aggregate for each key, and possibily window and update these results as we process new tuples.
+ The results of aggregate queries in KSQL are always a table since we compute the aggregate for each key, and possibly window and update these results as we process new tuples.
 KSQL supports aggregation over WINDOW too.
 Let's rewrite the above query so that we compute the pageview count per region every 1 minute.